 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (CKH Act) requires that every five years, as necessary, LAFCO review and update the sphere of influence (SOI) of each local agency.
-As part of the SOI update, LAFCO must prepare a corresponding MSR to evaluate projected growth/population; financial ability of the agencies to provide services; status of, and opportunities for, shared services; present and planned capacity of public facilities and adequacy of public services, infrastructure needs and deficiencies; characteristics and service needs of disadvantaged unincorporated communities (DUCs); and any other issues related to the effective and/or efficient delivery of municipal services as determined by the Commission.
+As part of the SOI update, LAFCO must prepare a corresponding Municipal Service Review (MSR) to evaluate projected growth/population; financial ability of the agencies to provide services; status of, and opportunities for, shared services; present and planned capacity of public facilities and adequacy of public services, infrastructure needs and deficiencies; characteristics and service needs of disadvantaged unincorporated communities (DUCs); and any other issues related to the effective and efficient delivery of municipal services as determined by the Commission.

-In April 2013, Contra Costa LAFCO completed its inaugural MSR cycle and the comprehensive review of all 19 cities and 75 special districts and corresponding SOI updates for most agencies.
+In April 2013, Contra Costa LAFCO completed its inaugural MSR cycle and the comprehensive review of all 19 cities and 76 special districts and corresponding SOI updates for most agencies.
 In accordance with the CKH Act, LAFCO initiated its 2nd round MSRs/SOI updates.
-To date, LAFCO has completed 2nd round MSRs covering water/wastewater services (2014); reclamation (levee) services (2015) and Fire/EMS (2016).
+To date, LAFCO has completed 2nd round MSRs covering water/wastewater services (2014); reclamation (levee) services (2015), Fire/EMS (2016), healthcare (2018) and "city services: covering all 19 cities and four community services districts (2019).